K-cermak/Enplated-Email/README.md

 ---

-### Enplated Framework is part of Enplated project:
+### Enplated Email is part of Enplated project:
 - https://enplated.karlosoft.com

-### Older versions of Enplated Framework
+### Older versions of Enplated Email
-- For older versions of Enplated Framework (non recommended) go to branches.
+- For older versions of Enplated Email (non recommended) go to branches.